UTSC-CSCC09-Programming-on-the-Web/project-collab-ide/README.md

 crystalc.huang@mail.utoronto.ca | huangcr3

 ## Brief description of the web application
-Our web app is a 1v1 match where players can go against another player in a 1v1 showdown of who can make the most money buying and selling a highly volatile stock in 5 minutes, which we have manually selected for that day.
+Our web app is a 1v1 match where players can go against another player in a 1v1 showdown of who can make the most money buying and selling a highly volatile stock in 5 minutes.
 Whoever makes the most money at the end of the 5 minutes will be the winner of that match.

 ## Modern frontend framework of choice
 For our project, we will be using the Vue 3 frontend framework, using TypeScript.
 We will also be using TailwindCSS for a CSS framework.